Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: Introduction

 Recent interpretability studies—using sparse autoencoder (SAE) features \citep{templeton2024SAEsteering} or residual stream activations \citep{contrastive_activation_addition, turner2024steering}—have revealed that LLMs encode a form of self-knowledge.
 Specifically, the activations associated with known versus unknown knowledge can be separated along linear directions \citep{calibratinguncertaintylinear, ferrando2025entity}.
 Moreover, steering these representations reduces overconfidence and enables models to acknowledge uncertainty.
 However, prior work primarily focuses on inference-time interventions , leaving a significant gap in their practicality as part of scalable alignment pipelines.

-If LLMs' internal states already reflect what is known versus unknown, why do they still produce confident but false answers instead of abstaining when uncertain?
-We hypothesize that a key cause lies in the training paradigm of LLMs \citep{knowledgeboundarysurvey, openai2025whyhallucinate}.
-During pretraining, the language modeling objective rewards predicting the next token, even under uncertainty, encouraging plausible continuations rather than expressions of ignorance.
-Reinforcement learning from human feedback (RLHF) amplifies this tendency: optimizing for "helpfulness" reinforces confident, fluent responses, even if they are fabricated \citep{gekhman2024doesfinetuningllmsnew}.
+If LLMs' internal states already reflect what is known versus unknown, why do they still produce confident but false answers?
+We hypothesize that a key cause lies in the training and evaluation paradigm of LLMs \citep{knowledgeboundarysurvey, openai2025whyhallucinate}.
+During pretraining, the language modeling objective rewards predicting the next token given the training corpus distribution, incentivizing plausible continuations even under uncertainty rather than expressions of ignorance.
+Post-training further amplifies this tendency: the training and evaluation framework optimizes models to be good test-takers, rewarding guessing over acknowledging uncertainty \citep{gekhman2024doesfinetuningllmsnew}.

 In this work, we propose an alternative training objective—one that leverages the model's own internal representations to align behavior with knowledge boundaries.
-Our core hypothesis is that if models are trained to directly utilize their own representations of known and unknown, their generations will better reflect what they truly "know".
+Our core hypothesis is that if models are trained to\textbf{ directly utilize their own representations} of known and unknown, their generations will better reflect what they truly "know".
 Concretely, we replace the standard cross-entropy loss with a local representation loss applied to residual stream activations.
-Whereas cross-entropy loss provides a learning signal from \textit{external} supervision (the training corpus), representation loss provides a learning signal from \textit{within}: the model's hidden activations.
+Whereas cross-entropy loss provides a learning signal from \textit{external} supervision (the training corpus), representation loss provides a learning signal from \textit{within}: model's own hidden representation.

-Importantly, CASAL is among the first approaches to \emph{rely solely on a representation-level objective} for training language models.
-Prior studies such as RepE \citep{zou2025representationengineering}, ReFAT \citep{yu2024refat}, and others \citep{yu2024mechanistic, ablationfinetuning, chen2025personavectors, representationbending} have explored representation-level fine-tuning, but all employed representation losses as auxiliary signals alongside standard objectives.
+Importantly, CASAL is among the first approaches to \emph{rely solely on a representation-level objective} for training LLMs.
+Prior studies such as RepE \citep{zou2025representationengineering}, ReFAT \citep{yu2024refat}, and others \citep{yu2024mechanistic, ablationfinetuning, chen2025personavectors, representationbending} have explored representation-level fine-tuning, but all employed representation losses as auxiliary signals alongside standard cross entropy loss.
 By contrast, \textbf{CASAL treats representation loss as the only and the primary optimization objective}, directly teaching the model to utilize its hidden representation.